Are Centipedes Dangerous? What Homeowners Need to Know

 • Dizziness or fainting

-Dogs and cats may chase or try to eat centipedes, putting them at risk for bites.
-Smaller pets are more vulnerable to venom effects.
-Watch for signs of pain, excessive drooling, or swelling around the mouth if you suspect your pet encountered a centipede.
+Dogs and cats may chase or try to eat centipedes.
+This puts them at risk for bites.
+Smaller pets are hit harder by the venom.
+Watch for pain, drooling, or swelling around the mouth if your pet ran into a centipede.

 First Aid for Centipede Bites